RSJSR/A-Kahoot-Like-Game/README.md

 ## 0. Introduction

-[Kahoot](https://kahoot.com/) is a popular game that .
-We (me and my teammate, Guanyu, think it's a good idea to )
+[Kahoot](https://kahoot.com/) is a popular quiz platform, we developed a Kahoot like game in this project.

 ## 1. Background & Motivation